PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-genome-contigs.rst

 **********************************
-Return Data From Contigs in PATRIC
+Return Data From Contigs in BV-BRC
 **********************************